0xjrr/aw-project/front-end/stories/story-details.md

     state "Geolocalization" as GeolocalizationView
     state "Filter" as FilterView
     state "QRCode" as QRCodeView
-    state "Categories List" as CategoriesView
     state "Products" as ProductsView
-    state "Product Deatails" as DetailsView

     [*] --> Store: User searches and filters